venkateshra469/newrep/README.md

-This is just trial for git
+This is just trial for git.
 This is test for git session